 It is important to provide the driver with your contact information.
 If you are already settled at your new place, provide the telephone number.
 Otherwise provide a hotel phone number, mobile phone or e-mail address.
 It is a good idea to give contact information for a friend to be contacted in case the driver is not able to get in touch with you.

-By Alex G of Rome, ItalyRead More Testimonials
+By M. Steward of Brasília, BrazilRead More Testimonials